Bandai 1-100 Master Grade Rx-77-2 GunCannon

 Out of the box, you'll find a couple spue sheets, some decals, some rubber parts, and the instructions.
 As per usual, Bandai provides runners for all of the parts in full and proper color, meaning that paint is just an optional extra.
 But being the tank modeller I am, I was certainly not about to let this kit go without a proper bruising!

-The attentive of you will notice the number 108 plastered all over the model. for this model, I wanted to take a bit of inspiration from the original gundam, and as such chose kai shiden's model.
+The attentive of you will notice the number 108 plastered all over the model. for this model, I wanted to take a bit of inspiration from the original gundam tv show, and as such chose kai shiden's model, the first guncannon on screen.

-Funnily enough, The most weathered and damaged part of the model is near the 108 on the lower right leg, where I pulled out all of the stops on the washes
+Funnily enough, The most weathered and damaged part of the model is near the 108 on the lower right leg, where I pulled out all of the stops on the washes, metallic paints, and scratches.

 I think I did the most layering on the feet.
 Here, I started with a base coating of grey, and then drybrushed white all over to give texture and scratches.
 I then used a blackwash over the feet, before then applying coats of mud to the feet, starting with a light sand and ending with a dark brown.
 This was followed with some scratches via aluminum enamels, which sealed the look.
 I think it worked out well!